 Ash Parish council would like to apologise for the breakdown of the sound system during this years Service caused by a technical malfunction despite this being tested and working up to 10:15 on the day.
 A new and more reliable sound system will be in place for future Services.

-The parade from the Ash Centre to the Ash War Memorial was led by lone piper, Euan McDermott.
-The Union Flag was carried by representatives from the 1st Ash Vale Scouts.
+The parade from the Ash Centre to the Ash War Memorial was led by lone piper, Ewan McDermott.
+The Union Flag was carried by representatives from the recently formed Ash Manor combined Cadet Force.

-The Parade was led by Chairman of Ash Parish Council, Councillor Nigel Manning, who was accompanied by the Rt Hon Michael Gove MP, Member of Parliament for Surrey Heath, The Clerk of the Council, Carole Olive and other members of Ash Parish Council.
+The Parade was led by Vice-Chairman of Ash Parish Council, Councillor John Tonks. who was accompanied the Clerk of the Council, Carole Olive and other members of Ash Parish Council.

 They were joined in the parade, by a number of service personnel, members of the Royal British Legion, other uniformed organisations, and members of the University of the 3rd Age (U3A).